I have a love/hate relationship with cruise ships.

 While my first gig was as a production singer on Carnival and quite lax, I soon transitioned to being a band vocalist on The Yachts of Seabourn, an ultra luxury cruise liner that maintains stricter rules and higher expectations.
 For the entire time I was there I never had a day off, but my work mostly began in the evenings, and often would last only an hour or two, so I still had the entire day to do as I pleased.
 As to what I do exactly – I sing, socialize with the guests, and participate in safety drills, meetings, and trainings.
 During free time I’m off the ship exploring, working out in the crew gym, watching movies, reading, catching sun out on the crew deck, or hanging out on the ship with friends.

-And while Carnival may repeat the same itinerary week after week and sticks mostly to the Caribbean and Bahamas, Seabourn continuously sails around the world.
+While Carnival may repeat the same itinerary week after week and sticks mostly to the Caribbean and Bahamas, Seabourn continuously sails around the world.
 I may embark the ship in Italy, and after stops in the Mediterranean, Middle East, and Asia, fly home four months later from Hong Kong, as I just did this past contract.

 Doesn’t sound so bad, so what are the downsides?